 Speed painting and speed drawing are exactly what their names suggest – creating art against the clock.
 Artists give themselves a limited time to finish a piece of work, which can range from a few minutes to a couple of hours.
 Speed painting is a great way to learn painting techniques, and speed drawing is an excellent way for beginners to learn how to draw.
 Both are also a load of fun.

 Unlike sketching, however, speed paintings or drawings are considered complete after the time is up – if you alter your work afterwards, it is no longer a speed painting/drawing.
 Although we think that doesn't necessarily matter, speed painting or drawing is just a good way to train yourself up to create art within limits, so if you want to go back later and add more details, we won't tell anyone.

-To help you become a master of speedy art, here are 10 top speed painting tips, which also apply to speed drawing.
+To help you become a master of speedy art, here are 10 top speed painting tips, many of which also apply to speed drawing.
 On your marks, get set, go!

 01. Use custom shapes

-"Custom shapes are super useful tools for artists and are often forgotten by a large majority.
-They are simple, fast, and fun to make, and are great time-savers when designing and speed painting," says Alex Olmedo.
+"Custom shapes are super-useful tools for artists and are often forgotten.
+They are simple, fast, and fun to make, and are great time-savers when designing and speed painting," says concept artist and illustrator Alex Olmedo.
 On those days when you feel uninspired to make art, you can make these instead.

 "Simply scribble abstract shapes using a hard brush, then play with them; try copying, repeating, overlapping, and transforming the shapes and using them in your art."